-Aircraft can only fly by virtue of their speed through the air and the consequent flow of air molecules over the wings (as explained by Bernoulli's principle and Newton's third law).
+Aircraft can only fly by virtue of their speed through the air and the resulting flow of air molecules over and under the wings (as explained by Bernoulli's principle and Newton's third law).
 For obvious reasons this speed must be indicated to the pilot and it is measured by a pitot tube in the undisturbed air stream.

 Pitot static system, click to read more.

-When the aircraft moves through an airmass, dynamic air pressure is build up in the pitot tube and the diaphragm expands moving a pointer on the instrument.
-Airspeed is indicated in knots (or nautical mile per hour) but mph and kph can be found on some instruments too.
-Some even have dual scales, for example mph and knots.
+When the aircraft moves through an air mass, dynamic air pressure is build up in the pitot tube and the diaphragm expands moving a pointer on the instrument. airspeed is indicated in knots (or nautical mile per hour) but mph and kph can be found on some instruments too.
+Some even have dual scales, for example: mph and knots.
 The scale usually has colored bands indicating flap speeds (white arc), normal operating (green arc) and caution speeds (yellow arc) and a radial red line indicating never exceed speed (VNE).

 Indicated airspeed corrected for position error is called calibrated airspeed, CAS.
 These errors are caused by the actual installation and position of the pitot tube on the aircraft and this will result in the incorrect sensing of the dynamic and static pressures.
 This error is usually small, only noticeable with high angles of attack (during level stall exercises for example).
 The same occurs when the airflow is disturbed by turbulence, and as this is short lived, it is of no factor to the pilot.

 With this subscale the pilot sets OAT against pressure altitude (to obtain that: set the altimeter to 1013 hPa or 29.92 inHg temporarily) so that the airspeed indicator reads indicated airspeed (IAS) and below that true airspeed (TAS) in a movable subscale.
 These indicators are somewhat more expensive but so very handy.
 The correction for temperature and pressure is called density error.

 The above basically says that IAS corrected for instrument and position errors is CAS.
 CAS corrected for compressibility errors is EAS and EAS corrected for density errors is TAS.

-IAS is important because that is what the pilot is working with and during maneuvering the aerodynamic forces are the result of this indicated airspeed.
-TAS is important because it gives an idea of the actual speed of the aircraft in a standard atmosphere airmass, and this is what we need to compute our groundspeed.
+IAS is important because that is what the pilot is working with, and during maneuvering the aerodynamic forces are the result of this indicated airspeed.
+TAS is important because it gives an idea of the actual speed of the aircraft in a standard atmosphere air mass, and this is what we need to compute our ground speed.

-Finally, both groundspeed and distance relates into time so that the fuel needed for the trip can be calculated.
-We can see that it is therefore important that the pilot has a good understanding of these speed concepts.
+Finally, both ground speed and distance relates into time so that the fuel needed for the trip can be calculated.
+We can see that it is therefore important that the pilot has a good understanding of these speed concepts.Written by EAI.